roman-milk/roman-milk.github.io/teacher-undressed.md

   'Don't stop, sir,' May absently murmured.

   Only when Vicky announced dinner was ready did they part.
 Even then William was close behind her, pushing her bottom, encouraging her to hurry.
 Of course she dallied, so he would carry on pressing her bottom.
-Report_Story #1